 Meditation is called for in Scripture— “Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful” (Joshua 1:8).
 Many Christians have been convinced that the only way to meditate is to sit still, empty your mind or chant.
 This is opposite of what Christians are called to do.
 We meditate on the God’s Word and his love and presence.
 We can even meditate on gratitude.
 Meditation is focusing your attention completely on something.
 I often meditate by memorizing scripture, praying through it, and then mentally chew on it.
 Meditate, concentrate, and focus on the love and goodness of our Father God.

 Paul wrote a bit about working out.
 In 1 Corinthians 9:27 said, “I discipline my body like an athlete in training…” In 1 Timothy 4:8 he says, “Physical training is good…” All exercise is God given.
-We can treat yoga the same way we would treat any other workout: either to get strong and limber or use it as a moving meditation focusing our efforts on the creator of the Universe.
-I like to think when I raise my arms up I am lifting them in praise to my heavenly Father.
-Either way we take back what God meant for good and use it for His glory.
+We can treat yoga the same way we would treat any other workout: either to get strong and limber or to use it as a moving meditation, focusing our efforts on the creator of the universe.
+It’s time to take the ultimate test and find out the answer to one of life’s most important questions: which jersey shore character are you?
+And also, I like to think that when I raise my arms up, I am lifting them in praise to my heavenly Father.
+Either way, we take back what God meant for good and use it for His glory.